ospo-alliance/my-ggi-board/README.md

 ## Run the GitHub Action

-!!! info
 The action might have already been executed and failed, since the token was not configured yet.

 1. Click on the Action menu entry
 1. Make sure you agree with the text, click `I understant my workflows, go ahead and enable them`